DHHS Food Distribution

 USDA Donated Foods Receiving Instructions

-1) The Recipient Agency (RA) should physically verify that the cases are the exact product, quantity, and pack size as shown on the Bill of Lading.
+1) The Recipient Agency (RA) should verify that the cases are the exact product, quantity, and pack size as shown on the contractor's delivery document.

 2) The RA should visually inspect cases for signs of damage.
-The RA should reject only the damaged product and accept undamaged product in the case or bale.
-For example: one bag of flour is broken in a bale of four; the three bags that are not damaged should be accepted..
+The RA should reject only the damaged product and accept undamaged product in the case.
+For example: one bag of flour is broken in a bale of four; the three bags that are not damaged should be accepted.

-5) By policy, Nebraska Food Distribution Program staff must ok all substitutions.
+5) Only Nebraska Food Distribution Program staff may approve substitutions.

 3636 West Stolley Park Rd